joelouthan/theologic.us/content/posts/home-devos-mark/home-devos-mark4-35-41.md

 ---
-title: "📺 Home Devotions: Mark 4:35-41 Jesus is Lord of the Material"
+title: "Home Devotions: Mark 4:35-41 Jesus is Lord of the Material"
 author: Joseph Louthan
 date: 2013-01-09
 categories: